-With her strong improv comedy background, Milana is able to bring a witty, girl-next-door style to her role as Lily Adams in the AT&T commercials.
-She’s able to toe-the-line between quirky and informative, but also deliver a fast one-liner that can catch the viewer off-guard.
+With her strong improv comedy background, Vayntrub is able to bring a girl-next-door style to her role as Lily Adams in the AT&T commercials.
+She’s able to toe the line between quirky and informative, while also delivering snappy one-liners that can catch the viewer off-guard.

-Milana’s vocal qualities reflect the characteristics of someone you would most likely encounter if you went into an AT&T store in-person.
-She’s someone who’s younger than the people she’s selling the phone plans to, often talking to customers in their 30s, 40s and 50s in the commercials.
+Vayntrub’s vocal qualities reflect the characteristics of someone you would most likely encounter if you went into an AT&T store in person.
+She’s someone who’s younger than the people she’s selling the phone plans to, often addressing customers in their 30s, 40s, and 50s in the commercials.

 The tone of the AT&T commercials is very peer-to-peer and conversational.
 The ads all take place in one of their regular storefronts with a different mix of customers, from celebrities to various family types.
 AT&T uses calming, bright colors in a store with a steady amount of customers, always using humor to anchor the spot.

-While Milana is the ideal voice to sell the product, AT&T brings in an older male voice for the voice over to end the spot.
-The male voice carries a much more mature, authoritative and masculine tone to cement the brand and balance the ad.
+While Vayntrub is the ideal voice to sell the product, AT&T brings in an older male voice to end the spot with voice over narration.
+The male voice carries a more mature and authoritative tone to cement the brand and balance the ad.

-How to Balance Onscreen and Offscreen Actors to Enhance an Ad
+How to Balance Onscreen and Offscreen Actors in an Ad

 The ability to balance an onscreen actor’s voice and personality with an offscreen voice actor in an advertisement can be an art form, but when done right, the one-two punch delivers a great value proposition and cementation of the brand to help with brand recall.